ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Theoretical integration advancing
 - Linguistic articulation improving

-The 43 notebooks are the material proof of both channels working in recursive loops over time.
+The 43 notebooks are material evidence of recursive loops in which Channel 2 articulation is repeatedly re-checked through Channel 1.

 ---